 - Rooting (looking for the nipple with their mouth)

 - Making sucking motions and noises

-- Sucking on her fingers or putting her fist in her mouth
+- Sucking on their fingers or putting their fist in their mouth

-- Clenching her fingers or fists over her chest or tummy
+- Clenching their fingers or fists over their chest or tummy

 - Fast breathing

-Crying is a late hunger cue, so try feeding your baby when she shows these early signs, instead of following a strict schedule.
-If your crying baby doesn’t show signs of hunger, her cries are probably due to something else.
-If your baby continues to cry shortly into the feeding, she probably wasn’t hungry.
-Rather than encouraging her to keep eating, try one of our soothing techniques above.
+Crying is a late hunger cue, so try feeding your baby when they show these early signs, instead of following a strict schedule.
+If your crying baby doesn’t show signs of hunger, their cries are probably due to something else.
+If your baby continues to cry shortly into the feeding, they probably weren't hungry.
+Rather than encouraging them to keep eating, try one of the soothing techniques mentioned above.